 Downy, unpigmented hair called lanugo is found in many newborns on many areas of their body except feet and palm.
 But within a few weeks after birth, this usually disappears.

 They may have a head full of hair to almost no hair.

 The navel is formed after a few weeks when the stub of the umbilical cord that still remains dries and falls off.

 Infancy life-stage development is very crucial as this initial period truly determines their health in all ways physical ability, immunity, physiologically, intellectual and even psychological development.
 The growth during the infancy period is astoundingly rapid and the baby may even appear anew each day as they tend to learn new things and grasp quickly.

 In his or her early days and weeks the infant spends their time experiencing different states of sleeping like deep sleep, light sleep, drowsy and even quiet alert sleeping patterns, they are always on an active alert mode and crying which is a very common response to things they experience but are unable to express due to their inability to speak yet.
 They sleep about 16 hours every day, but this pattern of sleep is also constantly changing and may last for a few hours to sometimes a few minutes, the changes during this period is quite unpredictable.

 Accept help from others like a family member or a nanny if you can afford one.
-Do not succumb to the pressure of others of doing all of it on your own and go at your own pace.
+Do not succumb to the pressure of others to do all of it on your own and go at your own pace.